Itsrummmy/WHO-Life-Expectancy-Predictions-LR/README.md

 <!-- Deliverables -->
 ## Deliverables

-* Code broken down in relevant sections across multiple .ipynb files (EDA, feature engineering, modelling, testing).
+Notebook with different sections of the model (EDA, feature engineering, modelling, testing) including a separate interactive function.
-* An interactive function, which must work by itself in an individual .ipynb file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>